Water scarcity in India

-Water scarcity in India is an ongoing water crisis that affects nearly hundreds of million of people each year.
+Water scarcity in India is an ongoing crisis that affects nearly hundreds of million of people each year.
 In addition to affecting the huge rural and urban population, the water scarcity in India also extensively affects the ecosystem and agriculture.
-India has only 4% of the world’s fresh water resources despite a population of over 1.4 billion people.
+India has only 4/100% of the world's fresh water resources despite a population of over 1.4 billion people.
 In addition to the disproportionate availability of freshwater, water scarcity in India also results from drying up of rivers and their reservoirs in the summer months, right before the onset of the monsoons throughout the country.
 The crisis has especially worsened in the recent years due to climate change which results in delayed monsoons, consequently drying out reservoirs in several regions.
 Other factors attributed to the shortage of water in India are a lack of proper infrastructure and government oversight and unchecked water pollution.

+Several large cities of India have experienced water shortages in recent years, with Chennai being the most prominent in 2019.
+The shortage of water affected the entire city of 9 million people and resulted in the closure of several hotels, restaurants and businesses.
+Large cities are not the only ones facing this risk.
+As per a report by WWF, out of the 30 Indian cities at risk of ‘severe water scarcity’ by 2050, 26 are midsized or small cities like Dhanbad, Nashik, and Jabalpur.